Ada Hegerberg: Lyon

 On 3 December 2018, Hegerberg became the first ever winner of the Ballon d'Or Féminin.
 There was controversy during the ceremony, however, as the host, DJ Martin Solveig, asked Hegerberg upon receiving the award if she wanted to dance in celebration and "knew how to twerk", who in turn responded "no".
 His comments were criticised as sexist in the media; he later apologised for his remark.
 Regarding the incident, Hegerberg later commented: "He came to me afterwards and was really sad that it went that way.
 I didn’t really consider it sexual harassment or anything in the moment.
 I was just happy to do the dance and win the Ballon d’Or."
 Concerning her award, she also added: "It’s incredible.
 This is a great motivation to continue working hard and we will continue to work together to win more titles.
 I wanted to end with some words for young girls around the world: believe in yourselves."
+In a later interview, she said, "I know the importance of having role models to look up at," and called the decision of France Football to have a Ballon d'Or for women "a huge step forward".